acien101/DiedricoApp/README.md

 # DiedricoApp
-DiedricoApp is a application for android devices (lollipop or earler).
+DiedricoApp is a application for android devices (kitkat (API level 19) or earler).
 This app pass the exercises of descriptive geometry (in spanish Diedrico) to 3d.
 To use it, you have to take a picture of the exercise and especify what is in the picture, then you can view on 3D.

 ## Screenshots